-The #BlackBabiesDoSwimPGH initiative was created to combat the stigma that black kids do not swim or don't know how to swim.
+The #BlackBabiesDoSwimPGH initiative was created by Melanin Mommies-Pgh Inc to combat the stigma that black kids do not swim or don't know how to swim.

 In 2014, the CDC found that an 11-year-old black child is 10 times more likely to drown than a white child the same age.
 The notion that "black people can't swim” may sound like a stereotype, but it's a real disparity and it's rooted in a history of discriminatory access to swimming pools.
 Throughout history blacks were denied access to pools with clean water, attacked at segregated pools and unable to join local swim teams/lessons or compete in Olympic swim events.